mmaitlen/mmaitlen.github.io/docs/_posts/2022-01-15-dart_testing_groups.markdown

 categories: coding dart flutter testing
 ---

+UPDATE - I discussed this topic in a video on [my Youtube channel](https://youtu.be/AohnACb_3qo)

 The Flutter API docs states that the [group function](https://api.flutter.dev/flutter/flutter_test/group.html){:target="_blank"} "Creates a group of tests".
 Grouping tests helps with test output, scoping setUp and tearDown functions and being able to skip all the tests in a group with a single skip argument.
 This post also demonstrates the "dart test -r expanded" command.

 {% highlight dart linenos %}